drupalportugal/drupal.pt-code/docroot/sites/all/modules/contrib/memcache_storage/README.txt

 You may set compress mode for all data stored in memcached pool.

 ..
-$conf['memcache_storage_compress_data'] = 0;
+$conf['memcache_storage_compress_data'] = TRUE;
 ..

-Default: 0
+Default: FALSE
-Available values: 0 or 2 (MEMCACHE_COMPRESSED)
 See: http://www.php.net/manual/en/memcache.set.php

-Enabling compress might slightly decrease performance but reduce amount of used by memcache memory.
+Enabling or disabling compression mode may lead to the minor performance changes.
+This is depends on your server configuration.

 2.4.
 COMPRESSION FOR BIG VALUES (ONLY FOR MEMCACHE EXTENSION)